-- Principles: Although the temperature of boiling water at high altitude is lower than at sea level (boiling point reduced about 0.3°C (6°F) every 100 meters of altitude, - Table 1), boiling kills virtually all waterborne enteropathogenic germs rapidly.
-In fact, - most relevant species are killed at temperatures above 70°C within one minute [24]. - 130 Previously the thermal sensitivity of Hepatitis A virus (HAV) was discussed. - However, even though the results of studies vary, a sufficient inactivation of HAV in a watery environment is provided at temperatures >80°C in less than one minute [25].
-Nevertheless, to be on the safe side, travellers should be vaccinated against it.
+Principles: Although the temperature of boiling water at high altitude is lower than at sea level (boiling point reduced about 0.3°C (0.54°F) every 100 meters of altitude, Table 1), boiling kills virtually all waterborne enteropathogenic germs rapidly.
+In fact, most relevant species are killed within one minute at temperatures above 70°C [26].
+The thermal sensitivity of Hepatitis A virus (HAV) was controversial, particularly in the German literature.
+Now, even though data varies it is accepted that sufficient inactivation of HAV in a watery environment is provided at temperatures >80°C in less than one minute [27], [12].
+For added reassurance travellers should still be vaccinated against HAV.
 Bacterial spores show an even higher resistance against heat, requiring temperatures above 100°C to become inactivated.
 However, as mentioned above, spores do not belong to the pathogens that are particularly relevant to drinking water hygiene.